Pawel-Iskra/LocalWeatherStationAPI/README.md

 <br> - some GWT tests (in progress)
 <br>
 <br>Short description:
-<br>While getting http request about weather condition in a specific city name, the app communicates with 3 different weather API's.
+<br>While getting Http request about weather condition in a specific city name, the app communicates with 3 different weather stations API's.
 It recevies the data, calculate the avarage values, add data to the IMDB - H2 and sends response using Data Transfer Object pattern.
 <br>
 <br>API provides some others methods:
 <br> - get all locations (cities) stored in DB,